Celebration and Thanksgiving

 Michael Purcaro, chief of government administration for the Mashantucket Pequot Tribe, said the event aims to celebrate and recognize Native American military service.

-Hundreds of people attended the Veterans Powwow on Nov.
-8, 2025 at the Mashantucket Pequot Museum, which featured traditional dances, vendors, food and music.
+Hundreds of people attended the Puneesuwak “Our Veterans” Powwow which featured traditional dances, vendors, food and music.
 The event began at 1 p.m. with an opening prayer and a grand entry dance by tribal dancers in regalia.

 At left, women lined up in their traditional regalia to walk out for the grand entry.
-At right, adults and children participated in several traditional dances throughout the day wearing their regalia, as well as ceremonies honoring native and non native veterans.
+At right, adults and children participated in several traditional dances throughout the day, as well as ceremonies honoring native and non native veterans.